finntonwentworth/typogenetics/README.md

 Cuts the strand at the unit the enzyme is currently bound to.
 The cut is placed to the right of the bound unit.
-Cut applies to both the "active" strand and the "complementary" strand that is being generated from the copy mode.
+Cut applies to both the "active" strand and the "complementary" strand that is being generated from the copy mode, regardless of if copy mode is enabled or not.

 #### del

 Deletes the base that the enzyme is attached to, and then the enzyme moves to the right.
-Only pertains to the active strand, *not* the complementary strand.
+Only pertains to the active strand, *not* the complementary strand, regardless of if copy mode is on or not.

 #### swi